GeoscienceAustralia/dea-knowledge-hub/docs/validation/site-report/2023-11-27-NSW1/index.md

 # 2023-11-27-NSW1: Transect NSW Site 1, Landsat 9 and Sentinel-2B dual overpass

-A Site Validation Summary Report of the surface reflectance data collected on the date of 2023-11-27-NSW1 by Geoscience&nbsp;Australia.
+This is a report of the field data collected on the 27th of November, 2023 at the location of Transect NSW Site 1 to validate the satellite data of the Landsat 9 and Sentinel-2B dual overpass.
 The full collection of data is contained in the [National Spectral Database](https://www.dea.ga.gov.au/products/national-spectral-database).
 Satellite data can be found on [DEA maps](https://maps.dea.ga.gov.au/).